-Dictionary of Jewish Lore and Legend (1991)
+Dictionary of Jewish Lore & Legend

 by Alan Unterman

 The Dictionary of Jewish Lore and Legend provides a clear and systematic guide to a rich heritage of legend, folklore and tradition that is crucial to understanding Judaism.
-It describes the main characters and the tales that have grown up around them; Jewish methods of Biblical interpretation; the framework of Jewish law, literature and poetry; the festivals of the Jewish Year; the different languages and sub-groups within the Jewish community; and the many countries in which Jews have lived, as well as the importance of the Holy Land.
+It describes the main characters and the tales that have grown up around them; Jewish methods of Biblical interpretation; the framework of Jewish law, literature and poetry; the festivals of the Jewish Year; the different languages and sub-groups within the Jewish community; and the many countries in which Jews have show more lived, as well as the importance of the Holy Land.
 A mystical world is revealed -- one populated by angels and demons, sages and Kabbalists.
-The result is an indispensable companion for anyone seeking to understand the Jewish world and it's intriguing cultural history.… (more)
+The result is an indispensable companion for anyone seeking to understand the Jewish world and it's intriguing cultural history. show less

 I think someone wanted this book to be a lot smaller.